johnsosoka/neuroboy-com/website/README.md

-# John R. Sosoka II Memorial Website
+# John R. Sosoka Jr Memorial Website

-A memorial website built with Next.js, celebrating the life and legacy of John R. Sosoka II (1953-2021).
+A memorial website built with Next.js, celebrating the life and legacy of John R. Sosoka Jr (1953-2021).

 ## Overview